fasel/custom-events/wp-content/plugins/simple-history/readme.txt

 **Redirection**
 The [redirection plugin](https://sv.wordpress.org/plugins/redirection/) manages url redirections, using a nice GUI.
 Simple History will log redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.

+**Duplicate Post**
+The plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
+Simple History will log when a clone of a post or page is done.

 #### RSS feed available